YedaAnna/9gag/README.md

 The script uses [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc/#) module

-If it is not installed, you can install it by via terminal
+If it is not installed, you can install it via terminal

 $ pip install beautifulsoup4

 Any improvements, suggestions are most welcome